wescale/k8s-advanced-training/install-your-cluster/README.md

 This takes about 5 minutes.
 At the end, a kubeconfig has been generated.

-Copy-it to the default location for kubectl:
+Copy it to the default location for kubectl:
 ```sh
 mkdir -p ~/.kube
 cp kube_config_cluster.yml ~/.kube/config